What do you want to become?

 What’s the #1 mistake people make when trying to get into this career?

 They underestimate the sacrifice in one’s personal life that the job requires.
 “Forget about weekends and holidays.
-You can think you’ll be off at 6pm and you don’t leave till 12am because production isn’t going the way it should.”
+You can think you’ll be off at 6 pm and you don’t leave until 12 am because production isn’t going the way it should.”

 What is the question people should ask about this career but rarely do?